jschmid1/cross-repo-cherrypick-action/README.md

 `pull_author` | The username of the original pull request's author, e.g. `jschmid1`
-`pull_number` | The number of the original pull request that is cherry-picked, e.g. `123` `pull_title` | The title of the original pull request that is cherry-picked, e.g. `fix: some error`
+`pull_number` | The number of the original pull request that is cherry-picked, e.g. `123` `pull_title` | The title of the original pull request that is cherry-picked, e.g. `fix: some error` `pull_description`| The description (i.e. body) of the original pull request that is backported, e.g. `Summary: This patch was created to..`

 ## Outputs